gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 ### !callout-secondary
 ## Why focus on DevOps and not DevSecOps?

 DevOps and DevSecOps shouldn't be thought of as separate entities, encompassing only two or three roles.
-Instead, think of DevSecOps as a part of DevOps that *emphasizes the importance of security,* and is **not** an elimination of other roles and functions that enable DevOps (DevSecOps).
+Instead, think of DevSecOps as a part of DevOps that *emphasizes the importance of security,* and is **not** an elimination of other roles and functions that enable DevOps (DevSecOps). <br><br>

+Remember, emphasizing _Sec_: the goal is to move from compliance, scanning and general security processes and become more automated and continuous allowing for more, iterative, agile and modular development (and acquisitions).

 ### !end-callout